Natansal/NestRPC-docs/docs/server/error-handling.md

 ---
-title: Error Handling (Server)
+title: Server Error Handling
-description: Throw NestJS HttpExceptions inside routes; batching behavior
+description: How errors are surfaced to the client
 ---

-You can throw any NestJS `HttpException` (e.g., `BadRequestException`, `UnauthorizedException`, `NotFoundException`) directly from your `@Route()` methods.
-The RPC controller normalizes these to RPC error items with the proper status code and message.
+Throw inside a route method to trigger Nest's standard exception handling.
+The client receives the HTTP error mapped by Nest (e.g., 400/401/500) via Axios.

 Example: